Honest-binding quantum bit commitment from separable operations: AME(3,d) quantum bit commitment

-It therefore follows from Lemma \ref{lemma_honbin} that $p_s(b)\leq\nicefrac{1}{d}$ for $b\in\{0,1\}$.
-This means that Alice can successfully reveal a different bit than the one she committed to, with probability $\nicefrac{1}{d}$.
+It therefore follows from \cref{thm_bin} that $p_b\leq\nicefrac{1}{d}$ for $b\in\{0,1\}$.
+This means that Alice can successfully reveal a different bit than the one she committed to, with probability $\nicefrac{1}{d}$. \end{proof}

 We emphasise that if Alice had not been restricted to separable operations, then her cheating probability would have been $1$, whereas for qutrits our cheating probability is already smaller or equal to $\nicefrac{1}{3}$.

-We now need to prove that the protocol is perfectly hiding.
-Bob can try to cheat in Step 1 of the protocol, by sending a different state that could potentially improve his probability of guessing the committed bit before the opening phase.
+Next, we prove that the protocol is perfectly hiding. { \begin{lem} For any state that Bob creates and sends in the AME(3,d) quantum bit commitment protocol, he does not get any information on the bit Alice commits. \end{lem} } \begin{proof} Bob can try to cheat in Step 1 of the protocol, by sending a different state that could potentially improve his probability of guessing the committed bit before the opening phase.
 Alice's measurements can be modelled as quantum channels and thus Bob's cheating probability is the probability of successfully distinguishing between Alice's two choices.

 Alice's commitment $b$ is implemented in terms of a measurement channel on the register $\anc$; she chooses a permutation $\pi\in S_d$ at random and then measures in the $\bb_{0,\pi}$ or $\bb_{1,\pi}$ basis respectively.
 For a given $\pi$, we can write the measurement channels as follows: